jchr1st/workshop_howto/fmm_reserve/fmm_reserve.rst

 .. note::

-    PHX-SNC (Phoenix Single Node Cluster Pool) is often very open and we’ve recently rolled out the option for SEs to stage some bootcamps using Single Node Clusters in the staging scripts.
+    PHX-SNC (Phoenix Single Node Cluster Pool) is often very open and we’ve recently rolled out the option for SEs to stage some Bootcamps using Single Node Clusters in the staging scripts.
 Currently there are ~75 single node clusters available in the pool and these are often more available than four node clusters.
     **These will not work for all Bootcamps.
 Consult with the SE first**

 Alternatively, try emailing hostedpoc@nutanix.com to see if they have any clusters set aside that are available for your event date.